wp-plugins/responsive-video-light/readme.txt

 *    YouTube videos have a shortcode attribute that lets you turn "related videos" on or off.
 "Related Videos" are the links that tile across the viewport when a video has completed playing.
 *    YouTube videos also support light and dark themes, autoplaying, and modest branding which removes most YouTube imagery.
 *    Vimeo videos can have the video portrait, title, and byline shut off.
-*    A comprehensive settings screen which explains all the options and shows you the syntax of the short tags.
+*    A comprehensive settings screen which explains all the options and shows you the syntax of the shortcodes.

 Example Usage: